diocomweb/website/docs/programs/bandwidth_growth_program.md

 When Bandwidth Rewards are deployed at the end of each month, the percentage of the total network rewards that each Relay Node receives is calculated as its “Relay Bandwidth Contribution”.
 Based on its Relay Bandwidth Contribution, if a Relay Node has registered for the program, a “Bandwidth Boost Award” may be allocated to the Relay Node from a monthly Bandwidth Growth Program pool amount.
 Please note that each Node's Bandwidth Boost Award may be subject to certain scalars, including:

 - NFTs that may provide a points boost as listed in the Diode Network points dashboard
-- Node staking or balance thresholds as communicated for the given Epoch (minimum balance will be used)
+- Node staking or balance thresholds by the staking cut off data as communicated for the given Epoch (minimum balance in the epoch after the staking cutoff will be used)
 - Fleet-specific ratios

 Bandwidth Boost Award allocations are distributed to the Relay Node's owner, and the antecedents of the Referral Code under which it was registered, all the way up to the top Seed Referral Code.